 Middlesex County

 The mission of the Massachusetts Executive Office of Veterans’ Services (EOVS) is to act as the primary advocate on behalf of all the Commonwealth’s veterans.
 The Office provides outreach and support through various programs.
-EOVS offers assistance to eligible veterans and their surviving spouses through the MassVets Financial Benefits Program, administered by local veterans’ services.

-Veterans may use the Mass Vet Benefit Calculator to see what they may qualify for and contact their local veterans’ services office to apply.
 MGL Chapter 115 requires each town/city have a veterans’ agent to administer these benefits, but two or more contiguous towns can also appoint someone to serve as veterans’ agent and form Veterans’ Services Districts.

 Veterans Northeast Outreach Center

 The Veterans Northeast Outreach Center (VNEOC) in Haverhill provides a full continuum of care to veterans and their families in Essex, Middlesex, and Barnstable Counties, assisting at risk and low-income veterans with basic food and shelter needs, housing, advocacy, social engagement, community activities, case management, and VA benefits and claims assistance.
+Veterans in the area who are homeless, or at risk of becoming homeless, can call (978) 372-3626 for assistance.

 Aging Services Access Points (ASAPs) are private, non-profit agencies established under MGL Chapter 19A.
 ASAPs provide direct and protective services, including information and referrals; interdisciplinary case management; intake and assessment; developing, implementing, and monitoring service plans; reassessing needs; and investigating reports of elder abuse and neglect.